Cover Design

 • When you lay out the cover of a book in a desktop application, make sure that the front and back covers, as well as the spine are designed as one contiguous page.

-Bleed: Any background color or photograph that extends to the edge of the page after trimming is called a bleed.
-To ensure ink coverage to the bleed edge, the image or background color must extend .125 inch beyond the trim.
+• Bleed: Any background color or photograph that extends to the edge of the page after trimming is called a bleed.
+To ensure ink coverage to the bleed edge, the image or background color must extend .25 inch beyond the trim.
 This area will be trimmed away after printing.
 Neither trim nor registration marks should be placed inside the bleed area.

 • Spine Width: To determine the book's spine size, divide the number of pages by the paper's thickness (measured in "pages per inch" or ppi).
-Our 60# paper is 435 ppi and our 70# is 384 ppi.
-(Example: 256 page book printed on 60# would be 256 ÷ 435 = 0.59" spine.)
+Our 50lb paper is 512 ppi, our 60lb paper is 465 ppi, our 70lb is 385 ppi our 80lb is 328 ppi. and our 100lb is 286 ppi (Example: 256 page book printed on 60lb would be 256 ÷ 465 = 0.55" spine.)
 For "safety", provide at least .0625" tolerance within the text on the spine.
-There can be no printing on a spine that is less than .25" (1/4).
+There can be no printing on a spine that is less than 0.25" (1/4").

-• Other Papers:
+• Other papers:

-• 80# Gloss Book = .0039 Caliper @ 512 PPI.
+• 80lb Gloss Book = .0039 Caliper @ 512 ppi

-• 80# Matte Book = .0046 Caliper @ 434 PPI.
+• 80lb Matte Book = .0046 Caliper @ 434 ppi

-• 100# Gloss Book = .0047 Caliper @ 426 PPI.
+• 100lb Gloss Book = .0047 Caliper @ 426 ppi

-• 100# Matte Book = .0061 Caliper @ 328 PPI.
+• 100lb Matte Book = .0061 Caliper @ 328 ppi

 • Spine Width and Variance: It is important to keep in mind that each book printed at Keystone is individually printed and bound.
 Therefore you should avoid hard vertical lines separating your front or back cover panels from your spine and should allow for at least a 0.125" variance of your spine on each side (for example, the text on a 1" spine should be no larger than 0.75" wide).
-While we can accommodate special requests for books with less than 110 pages to have spine text, we cannot guarantee placement of the spine text and will be unable to replace any printed copies that are unsatisfactory due to the spine text.
-For books with a page count of less than 110 pages, we strongly recommend a blank spine.

 • Color Breaks on the Spine: This involves a spine whose color is different from the color used on the front or back cover.
 We call this a "color break."
 Because the bulking of paper can vary slightly, it is inadvisable to create a color break between the spine and both the front and back covers.
 It is better to have only one color break, either on the front or the back.